fzero/lhl-lectures/w6d3-websockets/README.md

 ## Everybody talks!

 The code discussed in class can be found inside [`/code`](code).
 The server-side code is in [`/code/server.js`](code/server.js) and the client-side is in [`/code/public/js/app.js`](code/public/js/app.js).

-## Socketballs

-This is a slightly more elaborate example using websocket messages to trasmit JSON data instead of plain text.
-This is closer to what you'll implement on Chatty (particularly on the server), since it deals with many different message types.
-The code is in the [`/socketballs`](socketballs) folder and should be easy enough to follow.